blinkletter/UsingGAMESS/docs/_sources/7_Butadiene 2.md

 ```

 #### Lines 1 to 100: System Information and *GAMESS* Header
-The first part of the file is information about the computer running *GAMESS* and the standard *GAMESS* header with credits and references.
+The **first part** of the file is information about the **computer** running *GAMESS* and the standard *GAMESS* header with credits and references.

 #### Lines 114 to 139: Input File
-The next section is a copy of the input file.
+The next section is a **copy** of the **input file**.
 The “`INPUT CARD>`” at the start of each line is an artifact of the FORTRAN heritage of *GAMESS*.
-There was once a day when each line would have been read in via a stack of paper punch cards.
+There was once a day when each line would have been read in via a stack of **paper punch cards**.
 Never fold, spindle or mutilate your input file.

 #### Lines 140 to 470: Setup
-This section chronicles the *GAMESS* program setting up your calculations.
-We see outputs of our structure in Cartesian coordinates and in internal coordinates.
-This is followed by a list of the basis set parameters.
+This section chronicles the *GAMESS* program **setting up** your calculations.
+We see outputs of our structure in **Cartesian coordinates** and in **internal coordinates**.
+This is followed by a list of the basis set **parameters**.
 Then the electrons are described according to the instructions of the input file.
 Toward the end of the setup, we see the final statement of internal coordinates in lines 400 to 430.
 This was set up by the `$ZMAT` group at the end of the input file.

-The important item here is that the sixth parameter in that set of internal coordinates is the dihedral angle along the central C–C bond of butadiene.
-It will always be the sixth item because the 1,2,3,4 parameter (the angle involving atoms 1,2,3 and 4) is the sixth in the `$ZMAT` list.
-We will be freezing this sixth parameter when we get to exploring all possible angles for this dihedral.
+The important item here is that the **sixth parameter** in that set of internal **coordinates** is the **dihedral angle** along the central C–C bond of butadiene.
+It will always be the sixth item because the 1,2,3,4 parameter (the angle involving atoms 1,2,3 and 4) is the **sixth** in the `$ZMAT` list.
+We will be **freezing** this sixth parameter when we get to exploring all possible angles for this dihedral.
 That is the purpose of the `$ZMAT` group.
-We declare the parameters in the Z-matrix and can then address them by their position in the list.
-If we did not declare the `$ZMAT` list then we would never know where *GAMESS* chose to put that parameter in the list.
+We **declare** the parameters in the *Z-matrix* and can then address them by their position in the list.
+If we did not declare the `$ZMAT` list then we would not know in advance where *GAMESS* chose to put that parameter in the list.

 #### Lines 471 to 1431: Initial Energy Calculation
-Next *GAMESS* performs an energy calculation using our initial input structure.
-The output includes data for molecular orbitals as well. *GAMESS* will give the MO information for the first and last calculations in an optimization run.
+Next *GAMESS* performs an **energy** calculation using our initial input structure.
+The output includes data for molecular orbitals as well. *GAMESS* will give the MO information for the **first and last** calculations in an optimization run.

-This calculation provides the energy and the first derivative of the energy, the gradient.
-The gradient tells *GAMESS* which direction to change bond lengths and angles to follow a downhill slope in the energy function.
-We will keep following that slope to the bottom, hopefully.
+This calculation provides the **energy** and the first derivative of the energy, the **gradient**.
+The gradient tells *GAMESS* which **direction** to change bond lengths and angles to follow a **downhill** slope in the energy function.
+We will keep following that slope to the **bottom**, hopefully.

 #### Lines 1432 to 1626: The First Optimization Step
-The *GAMESS* program takes the input structure and changes the bond lengths and angles according to the gradient.
+The *GAMESS* program takes the input structure and changes the **bond lengths and angles** according to the gradient.
 It takes baby steps so as not to overshoot a possible minimum-energy destination.
-After applying these small changes, *GAMESS* performs another energy and gradient calculation.
+After applying these small changes, *GAMESS* performs another energy and gradient **calculation**.
 You will see the new structure reported at the beginning of this calculation.
-If you compare the internal coordinates used in the initial energy calculation to the internal coordinates used in step 1 (compare lines 495-518 to lines 1457-1480) you will see the changes made.
+If you **compare** the internal coordinates used in the initial energy calculation to the internal coordinates used in step 1 (compare lines 495-518 to lines 1457-1480) you will see the **changes** made.
 For example, the C=C double bond between atoms 1 and 2 has changed from 1.54 Å to 1.44 Å.

 #### Lines 1627 to 2949: Seven More Optimization Steps
-This process is repeated again and again.
+This process is **repeated again and again**.
 The energy and gradient are calculated and then that information is used to change the structure along the downward slope of the energy function.
 This new structure is the input for the next energy and gradient calculation.
-We will repeat this process until the molecule is no longer changing.
+We will repeat this process until the molecule is **no longer changing**.
 When the changes proposed by *GAMESS* drop below a certain threshold value, the program will declare that a “stationary point” has been reached.
-This is the place where the first derivative of the energy function is zero.
+This is the place where the **first derivative** of the energy function is **zero**.
 It is the bottom of a well or the peak of a hill.
-Since we have been following the gradient downwards, we will assume that we have reached a minimum in energy.
+Since we have been following the gradient downwards, we will assume that we have reached a **minimum** in energy.

 The energy is reported near the end of each optimization.
-We could extract these values and plot the progress with each step.
+We could **extract** these values and plot the progress with each step.
 Give it a try.

 #### Lines 2890 to 3031: Final Results
-At the end of all this we have the final structure expressed in both Cartesian and internal coordinates and the final energy value for that structure.
-We can take these coordinates and use them in a new experiment if we wished.
-Examining the internal coordinates reported at the end of step 8 in lines 2909 to 2939 reveals that the C=C bond lengths (2,1 and 4,3) are 1.32 Å and the C–C bond length (3,2) is 1.47 Å. The dihedral angle along the C–C bond (4,3,2,1) is 180˚.
+At the end of all this we have the **final structure** expressed in both Cartesian and internal coordinates and the final energy value for that structure.
+We can take these coordinates and use them in a new experiment if we wished. **Examining** the internal coordinates reported at the end of step 8 in lines 2909 to 2939 reveals that the C=C bond lengths (2,1 and 4,3) are 1.32 Å and the C–C bond length (3,2) is 1.47 Å. The dihedral angle along the C–C bond (4,3,2,1) is 180&deg;.

-Below in {numref}`selection1` is a section of the log file from step 8 that reports the final atomic coordinates nd the energy.
+Below in {numref}`selection1` is a section of the log file from step 8 that reports the **final atomic coordinates** and the energy.
 I extracted lines 2946 to 2995 and added line numbers.

 The energy is reported in line 2946.
 The internal coordinates that list bond lengths and angles are start at line 2969.
-The set of Cartesian coordinates is useful as input for 3-diemsional molecular visualization programs like UCSF Chimera, VMD or Avagadro.
-The block of xyz Cartesian coordinates starts at line 2951.
+The set of Cartesian coordinates is **useful** as input for 3-diemsional molecular **visualization** programs like UCSF Chimera, VMD or Avagadro.
+The block of *xyz* Cartesian coordinates starts at line 2951.

-From the below internal coordinates, I can create a diagram of the optimized structure.
+From the below internal coordinates, I can create a **diagram** of the optimized structure.
 See {numref}`fig7_1C`.

 ```{code-block}
 ---